 This vineyard is entirely dry farmed and the tonnage per acre for almost valley floor fruit is extremely low at around 1.9 tons.
 The flavors are more concentrated with the thicker skins as these vines have to survive without water through the long dry hot northern valley summers.
 Today this winery is run by a brother sister team, Kimberly & Trent Jackson with partner Dan Parrott.
 All are extremely energetic and passionate about the business.
 Once Kimberly returned from college – she began marketing their small production wines to area restaurants – today they still have strong distribution in restaurants.

-The produce wines under two labels; the Y3 focusing on lighter more approachable wines – made in a style that focuses on the variety rather than the wine making techniques.
-Y3 is a dedication to Trent and Kimberly’s grandparents whose cattle brand was Yarrane3 or more succinctly, Y3 (from their cattle ranch near Brisbane Australia – still under the Jackson family ownership).
+The produce wines under two labels; the Y3 focuses on lighter more approachable wines – made in a style that showcases the variety rather than the wine making techniques.
+Y3 is a dedication to Trent and Kimberly’s grandparents whose cattle brand was Yarrayne3 or more succinctly, Y3 (from their cattle ranch near Brisbane Australia – still under the Jackson family ownership).
 In addition Y3 signifies three farming generations within the Jackson family.
-The JAX wines focuses on red wines – a Cabernet Sauvignon and a Cabernet Franc.
+The JAX wines focuses on red wines from their estate including a Cabernet Sauvignon and a Cabernet Franc (along with several other non estate produced wines).
 They currently make just under 10,000 cases annually.

 For a number of years two winemakers produced their wines; currently Kirk Venge, who along with select other Napa winemakers could be known as the “King of Cab” (son of famed Napa winemaker, Nils Venge) runs their wine making program.
 Wines under the Y3 label are all sourced from area vineyards and their JAX Cabernet Sauvignon is from their own small estate vineyard.